-4.12Advanced Routing
+4.12 Advanced Routing

-Figure 4-61 Advanced Routing Menu
+Figure 4-56 Advanced Routing

-There are two submenus under the Network menu (shown in Figure 4-61): Static Routing List and System Routing Table.
+There are two submenus under the Advanced Routing menu as shown in Figure 4-56: Static Routing List and System Routing Table.
 Click any of them, and you will be able to configure the corresponding function.

-4.12.1 Static Routing
+4.12.1 Static Routing List

-Choose menu "Advanced Routing → Static Routing", and you can configure the static route in the next screen, shown in Figure 4-62.
+Choose menu "Advanced Routing → Static Routing List", and then you can configure the static route in the next screen (shown in Figure 4-57).
 A static route is a pre-determined path that network information must travel to reach a specific host or network.

-Figure 4-62 Static Routing
+Figure 4-57 Static Routing

-To add static routing entries, follow the steps below.
+To add static routing entries:

-1. Click Add New... shown in Figure 4-62, you will see the following screen Figure 4-63.
+1. Click Add New... shown in Figure 4-57, you will see the following screen.

-Figure 4-63 Add or Modify a Static Route Entry
+Figure 4-58 Add or Modify a Static Route Entry

-- 2. Enter the following data. - > Destination Network - The Destination Network is the address of the network or host that you want to assign to a static route. - > Subnet Mask - The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Default Gateway - This is the IP Address of the default gateway device that allows for the contact between the Router and the network or host. - 3.
+- 2. Enter the following data: - Destination Network The Destination Network is the address of the network or host that you want to assign to a static route. - > Subnet Mask - The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - > Default Gateway This is the IP Address of the gateway device that allows for contact between the router and the network or host. - 3.
 Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to make the entry take effect.